DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-04-08-searching-for-a-school.md

 When testing entering schools as part of the placement data we found that:

-* participants accepted the need of using URNs.
+* participants accepted the need of using URNs
-* finding the URN could  be fiddly and slowed participants down if they did not already have it.
+* finding the URN could  be fiddly and slowed participants down if they did not already have it
-* there was some mistrust of URNs and consistent preference for using the name and postcode to both identify and confirm schools.
+* there was some mistrust of URNs and consistent preference for using the name and postcode to both identify and confirm schools
-* participants commented that they would like to see the name of the school to help confirm the URN is the correct one.
+* participants commented that they would like to see the name of the school to help confirm the URN is the correct one

->“URNs are unreliable: Because a school has gone from school to trust etc. these numbers might change."
+>“URNs are unreliable: Because a school has gone from school to trust etc. these numbers might change.”
 P4

 The [Get information about schools service](https://www.get-information-schools.service.gov.uk/) has a school lookup with an autocomplete - which demonstrated that it was possible to reasonably search across 30k schools.